RetroAppleJS/RetroAppleJS.github.io/README.md

 This is a complete AppleII+ IDE toolchain with an emulator, assembler, debugger, and reference manual bundled in one client-side JavaScript web application.
 All you need is to run _index.html_ in any browser.

 The idea behind this project is simple: Retrocomputing enthusiasts want to recreate their own nostalgic computer experience, with some nice twits.
 Back in 1980, a few chaps like me were passionate about coding on the Apple II+, and machine coding was the only way to get something done on a CPU that was originally designed for desktop calculators.
-Even if most computer books in those days were dreadfully printed, and contained mediocre, buggy projects, Jeff Stanton was a rare exception that triggred my enthousiasm.
+Even if most computer books in those days were dreadfully printed, and contained mediocre, buggy projects, I know that he hates fanship, but Jeff Stanton was one of the rare exceptions that triggred my enthousiasm.

 Enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
 Alongside the development of this IDE, it is crucial to have a 6502 assembler codebase handy that can be edited, compiled, ran and debugged seamlessly.
 Each of these functions have been conveniently knitted together in modules, represented in a tabbed view and formatted for reduced resolution screens, briefly described below.